Trace2Skill: Distill Trajectory-Local Lessons into Transferable Agent Skills

 \subsection{Main Results}

-Table~\ref{tab:main_v1} presents results across all skill conditions, model scales, and transfer directions.
-We report the performance of evolved skills as deltas against their respective baselines: comparing skill deepening against existing human-written skills, and skill creation against the model's base parametric performance.
-We use \textbf{Avg} as the primary summary metric: a skill that genuinely benefits an agent should transfer across model scales \emph{and} task domains, so Avg equally weights in-distribution SpreadsheetBench performance (Vrf/Soft/Hard, both model scales) and WikiTQ transfer performance (both model scales), rewarding generalization rather than in-distribution specialization.
+\cref{tab:main_v1} reports all spreadsheet results across skill conditions, author models, user models, and transfer tasks.
+Baseline rows give absolute scores; evolved rows give signed deltas from the relevant baseline, with Deepening compared to Human-Written and Creation compared to Parametric.
+We use \textbf{Avg} as the primary summary metric because it equally weights ID and OOD performance across both user models, rewarding skills that generalize across models and tasks.

-\paragraph{Human-written is a strong handcrafted prior, but not a portable one; parametric is weak.} The Human-Written baseline is strong for the 122B agent, reaching 48.33\% on SprBench-Vrf and 74.68\% on WikiTQ, but it does not transfer cleanly across model scale: for the 35B agent it underperforms No Skill by $-$9.3~pp on SprBench-Vrf and $-$4.3~pp on WikiTQ.
-By contrast, the Parametric baseline remains close to No Skill overall (26.17\% vs.\ 27.67\% SprBench-Vrf for the 122B agent), confirming that parametric knowledge alone does not yield useful skill content \citep{han2026sweskillsbenchagentskillsactually}.
+\myparagraph{Baselines reveal why both settings matter.} Human-Written is a useful handcrafted prior, but it is not reliably portable across model scales; Parametric remains close to No Skill, confirming that parametric knowledge alone does not yield actionable spreadsheet skills \citep{han2026sweskillsbenchagentskillsactually}.